stozn/pokemon/README.md

 Changelog :

-NGGYU.1 (02/28/17) :
-- Initial Version

-NGGYU.2 (02/28/17) :
+NGGYU.5 (05/02/17) :
+- Fixed Eeveelutions by being available in the wild
+- Fixed some Fairy glitched Pokemon
-- Fixed all the evolutions levels.
+- Fixed https links with the help of the PR
+- Fixed the level 101 glitch (level 100 is the max level, it'll be adjusted if you had a level 101 Pokemon)
+- Better catch rate (need feedback for this)
+- Updated the CSS in order to have the same looks as before (bad edit before in order to have all areas in the same place)
+- **HUGE** update of the database.
+Deleted 70k of lines for stuff NOT used in game.
+Edited in order to add new gens without any difficulty.
+So this will be a thing soon.

+NGGYU.4 (03/02/17) :
+- Updated the catch rates.
+90% of them were missing.
+Should change the gameplay A LOT.

 NGGYU.3 (03/01/17) :
 - Areas redone completly.
 Removed customs areas for matching the real routes from Kanto.
 CSS need to be updated.

+NGGYU.2 (02/28/17) :
+- Fixed all the evolutions levels.

-NGGYU.4 (03/02/17) :
+NGGYU.1 (02/28/17) :
-- Updated the catch rates.
-90% of them were missing.
-Should change the gameplay A LOT.
+- Initial Version